 Head-wear & Gloves

-Good hiking shoes are essential for the glacier walking and can be rented if you do not have them
+Good hiking shoes are essential for the glacier walking and can be rented for a small fee from the operator

 This one of was the highlights of our time in Iceland by far.
 We started off the morning with a brief introduction from our tour guide/driver, Willy.
 Willy was friendly, professional, knowledgeable, and really wanted us all to have a good time.
 He made sure to point out significant landmarks or natural features on our way.
 Of course, the best part of the tour was the glacier hike.
 We had two tour guides who accompanied us, and they were fantastic - informative, friendly, funny.
 They set a good pace so that everyone in the group (a mix of younger and older) could keep up and feel comfortable.
 One of the best aspects of this tour in general was that you never felt like time was wasted, whether that would be too much driving time or too much time at one particular stop.
 The tour was well planned out so that even after the glacier hike - the main part of the tour - there was one or two stops so you didn't feel like you spent the entire afternoon driving back to the city.
 Overall, great tour guides, a great experience, and well worth the money.

 Terrific tour.
 The guide is really knowledgeable (I dont remember his name, I think its Bjorn) and quite funny .
 We had some problem with the weather, because well, is iceland and the weather changes all the time.
 But in the end, everything went well.